-Students who fail to maintain academic progress requirements will be required to complete coursework at their own expense to raise their GPA and/or completion rate to acceptable levels before being considered eligible for future aid.
-Aid granted after reinstatement will be based on funds available.
+Students who fail to maintain academic progress requirements after the warning and appeal process will be required to complete course work at their own expense to bring their GPA and/or completion rate to acceptable levels before being considered for future aid.
+Aid granted after reinstatement will be based on available funds.